mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
 And that was just part of the first round of requests.

 As we proceeded further into the due diligence process, I needed to create lots of one-off reports to demonstrate some aspect of my business, like how frequently our customers make repeat purchases or which platforms account for what percentage of our revenue.

-And I didn't want to expose customer data, so I often had to do custom processing on our reports to avoid leaking private information.
+I didn't want to expose customer data, so I did custom processing on our reports to avoid leaking customer details.
 But the more I customized the reports, the more likely I was to make an error.
-And if I made an error, the buyer could come back after the deal and accuse me of fraud for providing false numbers during due diligence.
-So even for simple reports, I felt stressed about doing them perfectly.
+And if I made an error, the buyer would have grounds to sue me later for selling the company based on fraudulent data.
+So, even for simple reports, I felt stressed about doing them perfectly.

 This is also a case where a non-cash buyer makes things more challenging.
 The buyer was presenting me with requests from both himself and the bank.
-And the bank felt harder to negotiate because they don't really care if the deal falls through.
-I was more comfortable pushing back against the buyer because he also had a lot of skin in the game to make the deal go through.
-But I can't say to the buyer, "Is this something you want or that the bank wants?
-Because if it's you, I'm going to say no, but if it's the bank, I'll say yes."
+The bank was hard to negotiate with because they don't care if the deal falls through.
+I was more comfortable pushing back against the buyer because he had skin in the game to make the deal go through.
+But I can't say to the buyer, "Is this information that you want or that the bank wants?
+Because if it's you, I'm going to say no; if it's the bank, I'll say yes."

 ### Due diligence bound me to a single seller, even beyond the due diligence period

 The last time I bought a house, I requested a 10-day inspection period.
-I wanted enough time to bring in a home inspector and electrician to identify red flags.
-The seller pushed back and asked me to limit the inspection period to seven days.
-If the deal fell through, even three days of keeping the house off-market could make a difference.
+I wanted enough time to bring in an inspector and an electrician to identify red flags.
+The homeowner pushed back and asked me to limit the inspection period to seven days.
+They were worried about the cost of keeping the house off the market for an extra three days.
 And that's a house!
+Its price is far more stable than a small business.

-I didn't realize at the start of the process how much it costs me to take my business off the market for three whole months.
+I didn't realize how much it would cost me to take my business off the market for three whole months.

 Three months of due diligence means three months where I'm distracted from the business and spending 50% of my time on the sale itself.

 A pending sale also prevents me from thinking about anything but the short-term future.
 If I could spend $20k to reduce my hardware costs by $50k over the next six months, I can't do that because it will look to the seller like my manufacturing costs are increasing with nothing to offset them.

-If the buyer withdraws from the deal, I'd be in a worse position to sell than when I started because I'd spent the last several months distracted by the sale and optimizing for the short term.
+If the buyer withdraws from the deal, I'd be in a worse position to sell than because I'd spent the last several months feeling distracted by the sale and optimizing for short-term timeframes.

 ### As you prepare to sell, everything costs 4x as much

+When you sell a small business, the sale price is usually some multiple of your profit or revenue.

-Every time you spend money, it costs you 4x as much.
-For example, suppose the multiple for your business is about 3x.
-If your annual profit is $100k, you can sell your business for $300k.
+If your annual profit was $100k and businesses like yours sell at a 3x multiple, then you could sell your business for roughly $300k.

-Now imagine you decided to give one of your employees a $10k bonus.
-Now your profit is $90k, so your sale price is $270k.
-So to give the employee the $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.
+Now, imagine you decided to give one of your employees a $10k bonus.
+Your profit drops to $90k, so your business is only worth $270k.
+To give your employee their $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

-It's not just bonuses.
-It's everything you spend money on.
+It's not just bonuses &mdash; it's everything you spend money on.
 If you need to buy someone a new laptop, that $1k laptop now costs $4k.

-And beyond just costs, the sale process made me care a lot about numbers.
-Before, I obviously cared about profits, but it was just for myself.
-If I had a slow month, I would be disappointed but take solace in the fact that it's the long-term trends that matter, and I'd probably do better next month.
-But once I started thinking about a sale, a slow month could mean $30k off my valuation.

 ### You don't strictly need a broker to sell

-I liked Quiet Light, and I have no regrets with using them as the broker to sell my business, but I was surprised at the end to see that I didn't strictly need a broker to sell the business.
+I liked Quiet Light, and I have no regrets about using them as the broker to sell TinyPilot, but I was surprised at the end to see that I didn't strictly need a broker.

 My only frame of reference for a deal of this size is buying or selling a house.
 In that process, the broker does a lot of things I don't understand or know how to do like list on MLS (TODO: link) or ensure we're meeting municipal requirements for the sale.

-Quiet Light's main contribution was finding a buyer, as that's something I could not have done on my own.
+Quiet Light's main contribution was finding a buyer, as that's something I couldn't have done on my own.
 But after that, they're outside of the critical path of the deal.
-Once we found a buyer, then the work shifted to the M&A lawyer to review legal documents.
+Once we found a buyer, the work shifted to the M&A lawyer to review legal documents.

 The M&A broker should and did provide guidance to keep the deal on track.
-They even found a new lender for the buyer when the buyer's original lender backed out.
-But if the broker had disappeared after the LOI, we could have completed the sale without a broker.
-This is in contrast to roles like the lawyer, where the deal can't move forward without one.
+They even found a new lender when the buyer's original lender backed out.
+But if the broker had disappeared after the LOI, we could have completed the sale without a broker, whereas I couldn't have closed without a lawyer.

 If I sell a business in the future, I may forego a broker if I can find a buyer independently.
 As a first-time seller, it was worth 15% to have an advisor on my side from start to finish.
-Now that I have experience selling, I might try a future deal using only an M&A lawyer, but I would still always consider working with a broker again to have that support all the way through the process.
+Now that I have experience selling, I might try a future deal using only an M&A lawyer, but I would still always consider a broker to have a knowledgeable advisor shepherding the deal through.

 ### If the non-compete is too restrictive, you're screwed

-If a big tech company hires me as a rank-and-file developer and has me sign a contract with a clause on page 305 saying that I can never write software for any other company ever again, a judge would likely reject that non-compete as unfair and unreasonable.
+If a big tech company hires me as a developer, and the 500th page of my contract says I can never write software for any other company ever again, a judge would likely reject that non-compete as unfair and unreasonable.

-If, however, I sell my company and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
-They assume that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.
+If, however, I sell my company, and the purchase agreement says that I agree to never work in software again, then a judge will hold me to that promise.
+In that case, the judge assumes that I had reasonable bargaining power and awareness of the agreement, so if I signed a bad deal, it's on me.

-When reviewing TinyPilot's purchase agreement, we looked carefully at the non-compete to ensure that it was limited specifically to the domain of KVM over IP devices and not software or technology in general.
+When reviewing TinyPilot's purchase agreement, my lawyer carefully reviewed the non-compete clause with me to ensure that I was only agreeing not to work in the domain of KVM over IP devices rather than software or technology in general.

 ### If there's no cap on liability, you're screwed

-When you run a business in the US as a corporation or an LLC, the most you can ever lose financially is the value of the business itself.
+When you run a business in the US as a corporation or an LLC, the most you can ever lose is the value of the business itself.

 If your business is worth $50k, and someone sues you for $1M, the worst that can happen is that they take your business.
-They can't take your house or car or first-born child &mdash; only the assets under the business itself.
-That's what "limited liability" means in the name limited liability company (LLC).
+They can't take your house, car, or first-born child &mdash; only the assets under the business itself.
+That's what "limited liability" means in limited liability company (LLC).

-But it turns out that when you sell the business, you lose limited liability protection unless you explicitly protect yourself in the purchase agreement.
+It turns out that when you sell your business, you lose limited liability protection.
+If the purchase agreement doesn't place an upper limit on your liability to the buyer, the buyer can purchase your business and then later sue you for any amount, even if it exceeds what they paid for the acquisition.

 The buyer's lawyer originally wanted my liability to be higher (TODO: look up initial offer).
-My lawyer pushed back and said that was unusual and we wouldn't sign anything above the sale price.
-My lawyer suggested I push for a liability cap of 50% of the sale price, as that's what he perceived as more normal for a deal of this size.
-I was exhausted and just wanted to get through it.
-I felt like the chances of the buyer suing me were pretty low, so I was satisfied making sure it wasn't infinity.
+My lawyer pushed back and said that was unusual, and we wouldn't sign anything above the sale price.
+My lawyer suggested I push for a liability cap of 50% of the sale price, as that was more common for a deal of this size.
+I was exhausted and just wanted to get through it, so I was happy as long as the liability wasn't infinity.

 ### Buyers have incentive to keep the seller happy

 One of my worries in the sale was that once I handed over all the accounts and domains to the seller, they'd lose incentive to cooperate with me.
-For example, what if the buyer forgets to update the billing information on one of the accounts I transferred, and I get hit with a $2k credit card charge?
+What if the buyer forgets to update the billing information on one of the accounts, and I get hit with a $2k credit card charge?
 What leverage would I have to make the buyer reimburse me?

 I trusted the buyer, but you also never know how people are going to behave when power shifts.

-It turned out that even if the buyer is devious and wants to take advantage of the seller, the seller still holds the leverage of institutional knowledge.
-The buyer doesn't want to screw over the seller for $2k if there's a chance that a month later, the buyer stumbles across some key account they don't know how to access or some workflow they don't understand because they won't be able to ask the seller for help.
+It turns out that even if a buyer is devious and wants to exploit of the seller at any opportunity, the seller still holds the leverage of institutional knowledge.
+The buyer doesn't want to screw over the seller for $2k only to realize a month later that they need the seller's help to access some critical account.
 So, there's a nice balance of power that keeps both sides on their best behavior.